fspv/gadgetbridge-influxdb-exporter/README.md

-# Automated Data Export & Visualization for Xiaomi Mi Band Users
+# Automated Data Export & Visualization for Gadget Bridge Users

 This script allows you to seamlessly download and process your Xiaomi Mi Band data from [Gadget Bridge](https://gadgetbridge.org/).
 It retrieves your exported files from Google Drive, parses the data, and stores it in an InfluxDB database, enabling you to easily visualize and analyze your data with tools like Grafana.